Google Blocks Sites With Deceptive Download Buttons

 In November of 2015, Google announced the Safe Browsing feature to help protect users against social engineering attacks, namely deceptive methods that are used to trick visitors into doing something dangerous, such as installing unwanted software or giving away personal information.

 Many internet users have come across websites which use social engineering to attempt to persuade users to do something.
-The message is often in a deceptive download button or image ads that claims that the user’s system is out of date.
+The message is often in a deceptive download button or image ads that claim that the user’s system is out of date.

 These claims are false but they are designed to block certain site content so that the user really believes that they need to do what the ad or download button says in order to gain access to the site content.
 In some cases, the ads block out the content of the entire website on mobile devices in an attempt to get users to comply immediately.